tupui/batman/doc/tutorial.rst

 + ``settings.json``: contains the case setup.

-.. seealso:: Find more details on every keywords in :ref:`settings` section.
+.. seealso:: Find more details on every keywords in :ref:`CLI <cli>` section.

 Finally, the folder ``Post-treatment`` contains example scripts that perform some post treatment.